 The island is filled with over-water huts on bamboo stilts, each of which are painted a different color of the rainbow and wooden decks and bridges between.

 Lunch with the locals on Mbokkita Island

-PULAU SOMBORI & PULAU LABENGKI – THINGS TO KNOW BEFORE YOU GO
+SOMBORI ISLAND – THINGS TO KNOW BEFORE YOU GO

 As Pulau Sombori and Pulau Labengki are up and coming destinations in Indonesia, there is very limited information about these islands, in fact, this article may be the first detailed blog post you will find that is written in English.

-On Little Labengki Island the only power source comes from a generator which is only switched on from 6pm-10pm, so if you need to charge camera batteries, phones and accessories, this is the only chance you will get.
+On Little Labengki Island the only power source comes from a generator that is only switched on from 6pm to 10pm, so if you need to charge camera batteries, phones and accessories, this is the only chance you will get.

 The population of Little Labengki Island is 470 and it is inhabited by the local Bajo people, said to be the toughest fisherman in all of Indonesia.
 They are also very welcoming and friendly to new visitors.